 See What Seouls Ritzy Gangnam Neighborhood Is Really All About

-The district that tourists most often visit is actually Apgujeong and its neighbour Cheongdam-dong, just west of the main Gangnam station area.
-This is where flagship stores for Korean designer brands sit alongside Chanel and Prada, and where the famous Garosu-gil (tree-lined street) runs through a neighbourhood of boutiques, galleries, and cafes that is genuinely pleasant to walk.
-Come on a weekday morning if you want it quiet.
+The district visitors most often explore is Apgujeong and neighbouring Cheongdam-dong, just west of the main Gangnam station.
+This is where Korean designer brand flagships sit alongside Chanel and Prada, and where Garosu-gil (tree-lined street) runs through a neighbourhood of boutiques, galleries, and cafes.
+Come on a weekday morning for the quietest version.

 Bongeunsa Temple

-The most unexpected thing in Gangnam is a functioning Buddhist temple that has been here since 794 AD, now surrounded by the COEX convention centre and a forest of glass towers.
-Bongeunsa serves an active congregation, runs meditation programmes for foreigners (typically on Sunday mornings, free, in English), and has a giant wooden standing Buddha visible over the surrounding wall.
+The most unexpected thing in Gangnam is a Buddhist temple that has been here since 794 CE, now surrounded by the COEX convention centre and glass towers.
+Bongeunsa serves an active congregation, runs meditation programmes for foreigners (typically Sunday mornings, free, in English), and has a giant wooden standing Buddha visible over the surrounding wall.
 Entry is free.
-The contrast with the surrounding blocks is striking and worth 30 minutes of anyone’s time.
+The contrast with the surrounding blocks is striking and the temple is worth 30 to 45 minutes of anyone’s time in the district.

 COEX and the Starfield Library

-COEX is a large underground mall, convention centre, and aquarium complex attached to the Bongeunsa subway station.
-Most of it is ordinary mall.
-The exception is the Starfield Library inside COEX mall, a two-storey open atrium filled floor-to-ceiling with books arranged in a curved design that photographs extremely well.
-It is genuinely impressive in person and free to enter.
-Ignore the aquarium, which is overpriced and not good enough to compete with Seoul’s other attractions.
+COEX is a large underground mall, convention centre, and aquarium complex.
+Most of it is ordinary commercial space.
+The Starfield Library inside the mall – a two-storey open atrium filled floor-to-ceiling with books arranged in a curved design – is genuinely impressive in person and photographs extremely well.
+Free to enter.
+Skip the aquarium, which is overpriced relative to what Seoul’s other options offer.

-The food in this area runs expensive.
-For Korean barbecue specifically, the Cheongdam-dong area has upscale restaurants where samgyeopsal (pork belly) and galbi (short rib) are cooked tableside and cost 30,000-60,000 won per person.
+For Korean barbecue, Cheongdam-dong has upscale restaurants where samgyeopsal (pork belly) and galbi (short rib) are cooked tableside and cost KRW 30,000 to 60,000 per person.
 This is the expensive version of something you can eat extremely well for half the price in Mapo or Hongdae across the river.
+The honest advice: Gangnam is worth visiting for Bongeunsa, the Starfield Library, and Garosu-gil, but for serious eating the north bank is better per won spent.

 Getting There

 Line 2 (green) from central Seoul stops at Gangnam, Sinnonhyeon, and Samseong stations.
-Journey from Hongdae or City Hall is 20-30 minutes.
-The T-Money card (buy at any convenience store for 3,000 won, recharge at machines) covers all public transit and some convenience store purchases.
+Journey from Hongdae or City Hall is 20 to 30 minutes.
+The T-Money card covers all public transit.